vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

   Another is to use event subscription.

   Once the request transaction is successfully received, you can check the 33th byte in data field of the response transaction. `0` means execution succeeded while `1` stands for failure.
-  Usually a failed execution may result from request function call has been reverted, insufficient quota of smart contract or insufficient balance upon transferring to 3rd account.
+  Usually a failed execution may result from `REVERT` instruction in function call, insufficient quota of smart contract or insufficient balance upon transferring to 3rd account.

   Usually (depending on how your smart contract is written), some events were triggered during execution and saved in `logHash` field of the response transaction.
 Use `ledger_getVmLogs` to get the events.